hzeller/rpi-rgb-led-matrix/utils/README.md

 # flickering), transcode the video first to the exact size of your display.
 sudo ./video-viewer --led-chain=4 --led-parallel=3 -T2 myvideo.webm

-# Output a webcam.
-Since /dev/video0 is usually not readable by the user
-# the privileges are dropped to ('daemon'), in the simplest case, just
-# switch of privilege dropping.
-sudo ./video-viewer --led-chain=4 --led-parallel=3 -T2 --led-no-drop-privs /dev/video0

 # If you observe flicker you can try to synchronize video output with
 # the refresh rate of the panel.
 For that, first figure out with
 # --led-show-refresh what the 'natural' refresh rate is of your LED panel.